wbsouza/traefik-odoo/README.md

 3. Execute `docker-compose up`

+6. Login with the default credentials (admin/admin)

+5. Install the CRM module (or any other backend module)

+6. Logout and Login again

+7. Check the log files as well the browser looking for JavaScript errors

 ## Throubleshooting (knowed issue)
 1) The current implemnetation has an issue, the Traefik is not working properly as a proxy for the Odoo `/longpoling` port 7082